AdamZahari/ELK-Stack-Learning-Project/README.md

 - Installed on all three nodes
 - Configured for cluster discovery
 - Nodes joined using cluster.initial_master_nodes
+    - then removed, as it was used for bootstrap only
 - Verified using cluster health API

 ### Kibana
-- Installed on 1 dedicated PC
+- Installed on 1 of elasticsearch node
 - Connected to Elasticsearch cluster
 - Used for:
   - Stack Monitoring